Geowil/LMPGames_MagicSchools/README.md

-#### Enable Spell Auto-Unlock
+#### Enable Spell Auto-Learn
 **Description**<br>
-When enabled, this setting will automatically unlock the next spell in a tree when a spell has been learned.
-When Magic Crafting support is enabled; instead of unlocking the spell in the school tree, the spell is marked as "Craftable" and can be immediatly crafted.
+When enabled, this setting will automatically unlock the next skill in a tree when a skill has been learned.

+When Magic Crafting support is enabled; instead of unlocking the skill in the school tree, the skill is marked as "Craftable" and can be immediatly crafted.

-When this setting is disabled, you will be required to manually enable spells via the Enable Learning plugin command for this plugin or the Enable Crafting plugin command if you have support for the Magic Crafting plugin enabled.
+When this setting is disabled, you will be required to manually enable skills via the Enable Learning plugin command for this plugin or the Enable Crafting plugin command if you have support for the Magic Crafting plugin enabled.

 **Type**<br>
 Boolean (True/False)